boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 ## Example

-Below is an example code to configure the `sourcefile.js` file for the Syncfusion SunburstChart Chart
+Below is an example code to configure the `sourcefile.js` file for the Syncfusion SunburstChart Chart.

   ```js
      bbicustom.dashboard.registerWidget({